TapscottLab/FSHD-Biopsy-RNA-seq/Readme.md

 This package contains both datasets and scripts (R) supporting the manuscript of MRI-informed muscle biopsies correlate MRI with pathology and DUX4 target gene expression in FSHD.
 The shell script `/scripts/do_tophat.sh` performed the preprocessing and `/scripts/*.R` the analysis for the manuscript.
+See more detail in `/scripts/ReadMe.md`.

 ## Folders
 List below are the major datasets and scripts that were used for the analysis.
 Note that the scripts for data exploratory are also included in the *scripts* folder, and so they might be a bit messy.